Kelvin-Teck/jotink/README.md

 👤 **Author**

 Eneh Kelvin Chukwuemeka
-Developer & Maintainer of Demo-Credit [GitHub](https://github.com/Kelvin-Teck)
+Developer & Maintainer of Jotink [GitHub](https://github.com/Kelvin-Teck)

-Built with ❤️ using Node.js, TypeScript, and MySQL.
+Built with ❤️ using Node.js, TypeScript, and MongoDB.

-**🙌 Acknowledgements**
+**Acknowledgements**

-A Big Thanks to Lendsqr for the Adjutor Karma API for blacklist verification.
+A Big Thanks to everyone for their support.

-Inspired by modern fintech wallet systems and micro-lending architectures.

 Special shout-out to the open-source community for continuous inspiration.